-The restricted cash and investments include unspent bond proceeds of the 2013 Electric Revenue Bonds and the 2012 Water Revenue Bonds as well as the environmental compliance funds mandated by South Coast Air Quality Management District (SCAQMD).
-As of June 30, 2016, the Electric Fund has \$15,253 and the Water Fund has \$7,008 in remaining bond proceeds.
-As of June 30, 2016, the Electric Fund also has \$4,978 in SCAQMD restricted cash dedicated for environmental projects in compliance with reductions in nitrogen oxides for the utility boilers and the gas turbines, and \$691 in SCAQMD restricted cash for environmental projects dedicated to the reduction of emission and improvement of public health in Glendale.
+The restricted cash and investments include unspent bond proceeds of the 2012 Water Revenue Bonds as well as the environmental compliance funds mandated by South Coast Air Quality Management District (SCAQMD).
+As of June 30, 2017, the Water Fund has \$2,434 in remaining bond proceeds.
+As of June 30, 2017, the Electric Fund has \$4,978 in SCAQMD restricted cash dedicated for environmental projects in compliance with reductions in nitrogen oxides for the utility boilers and the gas turbines, and \$691 in SCAQMD restricted cash for environmental projects dedicated to the reduction of emission and improvement of public health in Glendale.

-The restricted cash and investments also include \$27,850 in Landfill Postclosure capital project fund as of June 30, 2016 for the postclosure maintenance cost of Scholl Canyon landfill.
+The restricted cash and investments also include \$29,850 in Landfill Postclosure capital project fund as of June 30, 2017 for the postclosure maintenance cost of Scholl Canyon landfill.